NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/README.md

 This folder contains the data sets for each function, that were updated on a weekly basis to include the latest input and output data points.

+***Capstone Week X.ipynb***

+These are the notebooks that I used each week to run models and generate the next submission.
+Additional features were integrated and improvements were made on a rolling basis, so later scrips will be more polished and refined.
+These include additional performance metrics, visualisation improvements, and increases in interpretability.
+This shows the natural development of my solutions and the week-by-week iteration that took place.

 ***00 Capstone Data Set Updater.ipynb***

 The purpose of this script is to update the data sets for each function on a weekly basis, incorporating the new input values that I had submitted and their corresponding output value.